 A graduate of the National Film and Television School (NFTS), Sarah Warne has leapt to prominence as one of the UK’s most exciting young composers for television.
 She is best known for recent series of Channel 4’s critically acclaimed drama, Humans.
 This was preceded by her first major drama commission, Red Productions Prey (series 2) and TV documentary A Killing in My Family (Channel 4) which in turn followed on from documentary series Treasures of Ancient Greece and Kate Adie’s Woman of World War One (BBC).

-Recent work includes the upcoming BBC1 drama Dark Money from BAFTA nominated writer Levi David Addai, which airs this summer, and TV documentaries including The Great British School Swap, feature documentary She’s French (Chalfont Productions), and two feature episodes of the acclaimed true crime series Catching A Killer for Channel 4.
+Recent work includes BBC1 drama Dark Money from BAFTA nominated writer Levi David Addai, which aired this summer, and TV documentaries including The Great British School Swap, feature documentary She’s French (Chalfont Productions), and two feature episodes of the acclaimed true crime series Catching A Killer for Channel 4.
 Sarah also wrote the music for the BBC documentary about mental health Girls On The Edge.

 Prior to the NFTS, Sarah gained a degree in English Literature at Oxford University, and this first kindled her love for narrative and drama.
 Subsequently she studied contemporary and electronic music composition at the Guildhall School of Music and Drama.
 Though trained initially as a classical harpist and pianist, her music and sonic installations explore a wide variety of genres and musical techniques, both traditional and experimental.
 Her innovative use of electronics is nowhere better demonstrated than in her score for Humans, although her writing often fuses electronics with acoustic instruments and she is skilled at orchestration.
 Whether composing with melodic lyricism or crafting a subtle textural underscore, drama and story-telling is always at the core of what Sarah creates.